danodriscoll/danodriscoll.github.io/content/about.md

     - Marginal rate taxation brackets.
 Defined by household agent wage and system average wage.
     - Marginal rate taxation brackets.
 Defined by household agent wealth and type.
 - The Central Bank sets a rate on interest-bearing money assets.

-### Data Analysis

-Local [Jupyter](https://code.visualstudio.com/docs/datascience/jupyter-notebooks) notebooks facilitate model and real-world UK economic time-series data analysis learning.
-Posts are the results of analysis as well as thoughts on model development and project updates.
-Posts may change, break or disappear at any time.
-View a simple technical [architecture](https://www.data-reports.net/studio-sketch/architecture.html).

 {{< disclaimer-alert title="Disclaimer" >}}
 The website and data applications and the information contained herein is not intended to be a source of advice or credit analysis with respect to the material presented, and the information and / or documents contained in this website and data applications do not constitute investment advice.